dotnet/templating/CONTRIBUTING.md

 See our [help wanted](https://github.com/dotnet/templating/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted) issues for a list of issues we think are great for community contribution.

+We have a number of features where we are actively looking for the feedback.
+They are marked with [`gathering-feedback` label](https://github.com/dotnet/templating/issues?q=is%3Aissue+is%3Aopen+label%3Agathering-feedback).
+If you think they are useful for your templates, please let us know in comments or by reacting on those.

 ## Reporting the issues

 We always welcome bug reports, feature request and overall feedback.
 Here are a few tips on how you can make reporting your issue as effective as possible.